Acta Sanctorum: St. John Chrysostom (Sept 13)

 Musical Selection

-Grace shining forth from your mouth like a beacon has illumined the inhabited earth; / it has disclosed to the world treasures which wealth cannot buy; / and has set forth for us the height of humility. / Instructing us by your words, O Father John Chrysostom, / intercede with the Word, Christ God, that our souls may be saved.
+Grace shining forth from your lips like a beacon has enlightened the universe.
+It has shown to the world the riches of poverty.
+It has revelaed to us the heights of humility.
+Teaching us by your words, O Father John Chrysostom.
+Intercede before the Word, Christ our God, to save our souls.

 Collect